Tips Bulletin

 Orange Peel Vinegar

-Vinegar packs a serious punch when cleaning, but many people find the vinegar smell unappealing.
-Freshen up your vinegar cleaner and add some extra cleaning power by making a homemade cleaner with orange peels.
+When cleaning, vinegar packs a serious punch, but many people find the vinegar smell unappealing.
+Freshen up your vinegar cleaner and add extra cleaning power by making a homemade cleaner with orange peels.

 For this vinegar cleaning solution recipe, fill your quart jar halfway with orange peels.
 If desired, add other types of citrus peels, too.
 Use any kind of citrus, including grapefruit, lime, and lemon peels.
 Cinnamon sticks give the mixture additional antiseptic properties and a pleasant aroma.